Hamilton, Queensland: Education

 Hamilton State School is a government primary (Prep–6) school for boys and girls in Oxford Street.
 In 2018, the school had an enrolment of 117 students with 12 teachers (7 full-time equivalent) and 10 non-teaching staff (5 full-time equivalent).

+There are no government secondary schools in Hamilton.
+The nearest government secondary schools are Aviation High in Hendra to the north and Fortitude Valley State Secondary College in Fortitude Valley to the south-west.